fergald/docs/explainers/permissions-policy-unload.md

 When site authors want to know if unload handlers are present in their main frame, the following header will cause that to be reported.
 See [this doc](https://github.com/w3c/webappsec-permissions-policy/blob/main/reporting.md#can-i-just-trigger-reports-without-actually-enforcing-the-policy) for more details on reporting.
-Unfortunately there is not reporting on sub-frames as this has privacy implications.
+Unfortunately, reporting for sub-frames has privacy implications, so it won't be permitted.

 ```
 Permissions-Policy-Report-Only: unload=()